×

 When we asked expats what advice they would give a foreigner before buying a property in Portugal, they said...

 "None that I am aware of.
 The only unusual thing is if you want a mortgage.
 Most lenders require a mortgage to be paid off by age 70 (some a bit older) so it doesn't help most folks buying at retirement age.
-We did a cash purchase so everything went quickly from offer to closing in about 3 weeks," explained one person living in Matosinhos, Portugal (a suburb or Porto), Portugal.
+We did a cash purchase so everything went quickly from offer to closing in about 3 weeks," explained one expat living in Matosinhos, Portugal (a suburb or Porto), Portugal.

 What appliances are typically included in a rental?